-Once you visit this corner of Italy it will capture your heart for ever.
+Once you visit this corner of Italy, it will capture your heart forever.

-The diversity is astounding: you have the Dolomite Mountains to the north, beautiful Lake Garda to the west and the lowlands to the south.
+The diversity is astounding: you have the Dolomite Mountains to the north, beautiful Lake Garda to the west, and the lowlands to the south.

 There are even great beaches not far from Venice.
-We've spent lots of sunny days on all of them... just to be able to share the best ones with you.
+We've spent lots of sunny days on all of them, just to be able to share the best ones with you.

-Veneto's people are often ranked among the friendliest in all of Italy and when you consider how friendly Italians are that really is something!
+Veneto's people are often ranked among the friendliest in all of Italy, and when you consider how friendly Italians are, that really is something!

 The region is of course home to some of the most beautiful and historically important cities in Italy, Venice and Verona being the best known.
-However, hidden throughout the region, are many unforgettable little towns and villages.
+However, hidden throughout the region are many unforgettable little towns and villages.

-mom, a legend around town and affectionately known to all as "nonna", has helped too by sharing some of her legendary recipes and giving plenty of advice.
+My mamma, a legend around town and affectionately known to all as "nonna," has helped too by sharing some of her legendary recipes and giving plenty of advice.

-Spend time in our little world and you'll discover them all.
+Spend time in our little world, and you'll discover them all.

 You will soon be saying: Italy!
 Mamma Mia how I love it!